hieuvp/learning-automation-tools/xpath/README.md

 # XPath

+> If you wish to know the easiest way to locate elements on the webpage,
+> then you have landed at the perfect place.
+> The best way to locate elements in selenium is using XPath.
+> In this article on XPath in Selenium,
+> I will give you a brief insight on
+> how to create the right and effective XPath along with its various types.

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->